jc-prg/mbox/BACKLOG.md

    * OK - place dialog in the middle depending on screen and dialog size (bit more above ...)
    * OK - if text bigger than box, scroll automatically
 * OK - BUG app - deletion of card connection doesn't work (at least, if album not found ...)
+* OK - BUG in jc://modules/ ... some API requests doesnt work (global var instead of locale)
+* OK - app-framework as separate module -> submodule
+* OK - include jc://modules/ as submodule
+* OK - UNSTABLE app - loading albums and tracks to edit playlist doesnt work every time (on the box more often than on the computer)
+* OK - BUG place triangle of album detail correctly
+* OK - Smooth showing & hiding of the control panel (playing in formation)